halbarry/halbarry/README.md

   mainly on twitter @flashcentric. no dni. pref 18+ tho
   dc: flashcentric
-   dc & marvel comics. barry allen lover & halbarry yaori enjoyer  ♡
+   dc & marvel comics. barry allen lover & halbarry yaori enjoyer  ♡ i love hal #me patheticThang.
+Am very multiship halcarol halollie whatever

    barry allen slefshipper..?? idk i just love her alot #halbarry
    -  probs on pony town as the flash or hal. if you see me, idm if you sit or chat w me :D tho i can be awkward at first, very bad at starting convos. im very annoying when close tho, may be offtab or afk so pls whisper